GAM-team/GAM/wiki/Chrome-Policies.md

     true: Allow users to install Android apps on ChromeOS devices.
     false: Do not allow users to install Android apps on a ChromeOS devices.
   ackNoticeForArcEnabledSetToTrue: TYPE_BOOL
+    This field must be set to true to acknowledge the notice message associated with the field 'arc_enabled' set to value 'true'.
+Please sse the notices listed with this policy for more information.

 chrome.users.appsconfig.AppExtensionInstallSources: App and extension install sources.
   extensionInstallSources: TYPE_LIST